Green Dot CA Awarded $12.5 Million Mental Health Grant for Supportive Services

 Through the grant, Green Dot California can attract and retain mental health providers and expand its team of counselors, social workers, school psychologists, therapists, and mental health interns.

-This grant, Campo-Contreras said, will bring a lifeline to the psychological services team that provides comprehensive psychological services, including targeted and crisis counseling."We are excited about the possibility of bringing more support to the schools, and our teams feel relief knowing there will be more support for students and families," she added.
+Susana Campo-Contreras, the senior director of special education and psychological services at Green Dot California, said this grant will bring a lifeline to Green Dot California's the psychological services team, which provides comprehensive psychological services, such as targeted and crisis counseling for students.
+"We are excited about the possibility of bringing more support to the schools, and our teams feel relief knowing there will be more support for students and families," Campo-Contreras added.
+Apart from decreasing caseload, the grant will equip Green Dot California to build more capacity for professional development.

-Green Dot California’s School Mental Health Services department has supported approximately 1,495 crisis interventions, including suicide assessments, threat assessments, safety planning, immediate mental health crisis, and Department of Children and Family Services consultation or reporting within the past two years.
+Green Dot California’s School Mental Health Services team has supported approximately 1,495 crisis interventions, including suicide assessments, threat assessments, safety planning, immediate mental health crisis, and Department of Children and Family Services consultation or reporting over the past two years.
 Therapeutic services provide students with on-site and direct access to therapists.
 The Senior Director of Counseling & College Persistence, Janneth Johnson-Smith, explained students are not required to have health insurance for these services for accessibility and a higher chance of students taking part in services.

 Further commitment by Green Dot California includes supervisory form project leaders, data access for planning evaluations, and performance reporting.
 The success of the grant will measure attendance, chronic absenteeism, student retention, suspension, expulsions, referrals for mental health services, and service provider caseload to ensure continuous improvement through the proposed project.